 • I report any special circumstances that may affect the security of offices (e.g., broken locks) immediately to my supervisor.

-3. Mail Initials

-- I am aware that mail addressed to a specific CDCPB employee or non-DPHHS user is to be opened only by the person it is addressed to. - I ensure that any mail I send that contains confidential information contains only the minimum information necessary, if possible is de-identified, or does not have reference to specific health conditions. - Any mail I send that contains confidential information is sent in a sealed and taped internal envelope that is addressed (including return address), stamped "confidential," and placed inside an external envelope that has complete mailing and return mail addresses.
-Mail containing confidential information is sent via a service that is traceable (registered, certified, or courier). - When mailing hardcopies with identifiers, I send no more than 100 names/identifiers per envelope. - I confirm receipt of any confidential package I send.
+3. • I am aware that mail addressed to a specific CDCPB or ESSB employee or non-DPHHS user is to be opened only by the person it is addressed to.
+I ensure that any mail I send that contains confidential information contains only the minimum information necessary, if possible is de-identified, or does not have reference to specific health conditions.
+Any mail I send that contains confidential information is sent in a sealed and taped internal envelope that is addressed (including return address), stamped "confidential," and placed inside an external envelope that has complete mailing and return mail addresses.
+Mail containing confidential information is sent via a service that is traceable (registered, certified, or courier).
+4. Telephone/Fax/Email Initials I never send information that contains personal identifiers by email (even with encryption I only send information that contains confidential personal identifiers by fax when the recipients fax machine is in a secure location.
+I discuss confidential information by telephone only after ascertaining that the contact is legitimate.
+Any call I make involving confidential information is made from a private area, such as an office or work area, where the conversation will not easily be overheard.
+I never leave personal identifiers related to confidential records on non-confidential voicemail messages.
+5. • When not in use, I store all documents with confidential information in a secure location within a secured area.
+Confidential records should not be taken home off-site unless there is an unpreventable circumstance (for example, a public health emergency, such as a pandemic).
+In the event of such an emergency, I will notify my supervisor as soon as possible, keep the records in a secure location inaccessible by others, and ensure that only I have knowledge of or access to the confidential information.
+When photocopying confidential information, I always ensure that the document cannot be viewed by others.
+I always shred documents containing confidential information when it is no longer needed with a cross-cutting shredder.

-4. Telephone/Fax/Email Initials

-- I never send information that contains confidential personal identifiers by email (even with encryption).
-I do not email medical record numbers. - I only send information that contains confidential personal identifiers by fax when the recipients fax machine is in a secure location.
-I discuss confidential information by telephone only after ascertaining that the contact is legitimate. - Any call I make involving confidential information is made from a private area where the conversation will not be overheard. - I never leave personal identifiers related to confidential records on non-confidential voicemail messages.

-5. Handling of Paper Records Initials

-- When not in use, I store all documents with confidential information in a locked filing/storage cabinet within a secured area. - When confidential information is taken from a secured area: I transport confidential information inside a secure container; I transport only the minimum amount of information needed for completing the task; and when possible, I transport confidential information coded to disguise any term that could easily be associated with a specific disease. - Confidential records may not be taken home or to a motel unless there is an unpreventable circumstance (such as an unexpected storm, accident, etc.).
-In the event of such an emergency, I will notify my supervisor as soon as possible, keep the records in a secure location inaccessible by others, and ensure that only I have knowledge of or access to the confidential information. - When photocopying confidential information, I always ensure that the document cannot be viewed by others. - If necessary, I always clear the copier by making a single blank copy following the duplication of any confidential information.

-• I always shred documents containing confidential information when it is no longer needed with a cross-cutting shredder.
 I understand that I must ensure that the shredding does not produce readable lines of data.

-6. Maintaining the Security of Computer Workstations Initials
+6. • Maintaining the Security of Computer Workstations Initials My computer is protected with a power-on and screensaver password, in addition to a network/email sign-on password.
+I do not keep my passwords where they can be seen or found by others.